Additivemenu/spoonlee1/Udemy/Docker/docker.md

 22 hrs course

 + a fruitful diagrams for explaination
-+ a lot content on multiple container app
++ a lot addresses on multiple container app